kubedb/docs/docs/guides/postgres/quickstart/quickstart.md

 This secret contains superuser name for `postgres` database as `POSTGRES_USER` key and password as `POSTGRES_PASSWORD` key.
 By default, superuser name is `postgres` and password is randomly generated.

-If you want to use custom password, please create the secret manually and specify that when creating the Postgres object using `spec.databaseSecret.secretName`.
+If you want to use custom password, please create the secret manually and specify that when creating the Postgres object using `spec.authSecret.name`.
 For more details see [here](/docs/guides/postgres/concepts/postgres.md#specdatabasesecret).

 > Note: Auth Secret name format: `{postgres-name}-auth`